chrisWolter/gopro_rename/README.md

 ~~3: Dont rename a second time if the tool jsut run once over your files~~

-4: Add a Progress Bar so see the status of the file renaming
+4: Add a Progress Bar so see the status of the file copy and renaming

 5: start Programm directly via command line with a keyword